Go directly to: 124 Spider Blog articles 124 Spider Specs Tweaks Navigation

 - Whenever you want your radio off, simply select AUX as your audio source.
 Besides using either the Commander knob or the touch screen, you can invoke the selection using voice command by saying “Play Ox” (interpreted as Aux) or “Play Auxiliary” or “Go to Aux”.
 The AUX setting will remain, even after shutting down your vehicle and restarting, until you select another audio source, as long as you leave Ameridan’s Radio Silencer plugged in.

 NOTE: If you have your phone paired via Bluetooth for listening to music, it will override your selected audio source if within range and powered on – until it becomes un-paired, when your system will return to your previously selected audio source.
-If you have selected AUX in conjunction with Ameridan’s Radio Silencer, the only audio you will hear are your navigation guidance announcements (if you have selected a destination).
+If you have selected AUX in conjunction with Ameridan’s Radio Silencer, the only audio you will hear are your navigation guidance announcements (providing you’ve entered a destination).

 $5.00 at least $3.00 (PayPal) to my Coffee Fund,